mulesoft-consulting/ASMonGCP/README.md

 ![](images/image17.png)

 - Once all services are running you can test out the application.
-To access the applicastion open you browser and go to the following URL
+To access the application open you browser and go to the following URL

 ```bash
 http://<EXTERNAL-IP>:3000